JonJup/AquaticTypologyBenchmark/README.md

 ## Funding and acknowledgments

-This work was supported by the **DFG Walter Benjamin Fellowship** (grant no. [xxx]) and benefited from collaboration with **JRC ECOSTAT** and the wider European freshwater monitoring community.
+This work was supported by the **DFG Walter Benjamin Fellowship** (grant no. 557888845).
 We thank the data providers listed in the manuscript supplement for sharing harmonised biological and environmental records.
+We also wish to thank the Finnish Computing Competence Infrastructure (FCCI) for supporting this project with computational and data storage resources.

 ## License